 Frequently Asked Questions

 The Other Side of Immigration is 55-minute documentary based on interviews with men and women in the Mexican countryside.
 The film explores why so many people leave small Mexican towns to work in the United States and what happens to the families and communities they leave behind.
 By understanding “the other side” of the story, we’ll begin to think about new and more creative ways that the U.S. and Mexican governments can work together to develop new solutions.
-The film is based on the director’s Ph.D. research, which explored the impact of emigration on the Mexican countryside.
+The film is based on the director’s Ph.D. research in Mexico.

 This is a film for everyone.
 The goal of this film is to provide a highly-researched, nonpartisan account of the causes and impacts of Mexican immigration from a perspective rarely covered in the mainstream media.
 In contrast to many films on immigration, The Other Side of Immigration avoids ideological arguments and instead relies on the director’s doctoral research to convey it’s subtle and thought-provoking message.
 There is no narrator telling you what to believe in The Other Side of Immigration, nor are there “bad guys,” “good guys,” or “victims.”